 Since basements are underground, they’re naturally cool.
 While this may feel wonderful in the summer, you won’t feel the same once we feel the chill of autumn and winter.

 If you have central heating, we may recommend ceiling registers.
 Another alternative would be radiant in-floor heating.
-Since each project is different, you’ll need to consult with a remodeling contractor to determine what heating option is best for your basement.
+Since each project is different, you’ll need to consult with one of our remodeling contractors to determine what heating option is best for your basement.

 Do You Need to Move Any Mechanicals?

 Your basement houses a lot of mechanicals, such as the water heater and furnace.
-While we can move mechanicals, it will add to the cost of your remodeling project.
+While we can move mechanicals, it will add to the cost of your basement remodel.
 For this reason, it’s important that you carefully design your basement so you can plan around mechanicals as much as possible.

 For example, it’s not uncommon for us to create a mechanical room.
 That way, appliances are hidden but still accessible to plumbers and HVAC technicians.
 Our crew will make sure that there’s enough clearance between the walls and mechanicals to perform repairs and maintenance.